A simulation framework for SiPMs: Model validation

 The DCR vs.\ threshold curve represents the estimated noise signal rate as function of detection threshold.
 This parameterization helps to configure triggering systems depending on the amplitude (in terms of number of photo electrons) the expected signal has.
 The DCR vs.\ threshold curve for the AFBR-S4N66P024M (45V/35$^{\circ}$C) and the MICROFC-60035 (32V/17$^{\circ}$C) are shown in Fig.\,\ref{fig:dcr_th}.
 We calculated the model/data ratio for evaluating the model performance.
 The AFBR-S4N66P024M DCR was set to 11.23\,MHz (0.5\,pe level) with a crosstalk probability of 34\%.
 The model prediction follows the data behavior resulting in a model/data ratio of 1.06.
 In the second case, the MICROFC-60035 DCR was set to 5.98\,MHz with a crosstalk of 31\%.
 The average of the ratio model/data was 0.98.

 The two methods carried out above are amplitude-dependent.
 Nevertheless, the model was also evaluated using a time-dependent approach.
 Figure \ref{fig:inter_time} shows scatter plots of the signal amplitude vs.\ the time difference between consecutive pulses.
 Both, the model (green-dots) and the data (salmon-dots), indicate an inter-time spread from 3$\times 10^{-9}$\,s to 2$\times 10^{-6}$\,s.
 The probability of having pulses above 1\,pe decreases with the number of pe and tends to inter-time values between $10^{-7}$\,s to $10^{-6}$\,s.
 In both cases, contributions of dark counts, crosstalk, and afterpulsing are shown.
+In the data case, the component $< 0.5$\,pe is contaminated by baseline noise which is not modeled by the simulation algorithm.
+Additionally, the data quality is affected for values $<$10\,ns due to the sampling resolution of the recording system.

 The model also was validated with the FBK NUV-HD3 SiPM used by the prototype Schwarzschild Couder Telescope (pSCT) at the Cherenkov Telescope Array (CTA) Observatory \cite{Ambrosi2023}.
 The FBK NUV-HD3 was set to 20$^{\circ}$C and an over-voltage of 5.5\,V. The model input parameters were a DCR of 26\,MHz, a crosstalk of 25$\%$, a recovery of 150\,ns, and a recording window of 100\,$\mu$s.

-Figure \ref{fig:psct} left panel compares the relative-time distribution between the NUV-HD3 model and the data recorded by the pSCT in dark conditions.
+Figure \ref{fig:psct} compares the relative-time distribution between the NUV-HD3 model and the data recorded by the pSCT in dark conditions.
 The model describes accurately the relative time distribution spanning from $4 \times 10^{-9}$\,ns to $3 \times 10^{-6}$\,ns with the maximum counting at 1/DCR $\sim 3.8 \times 10^{-7}$\,ns as is expected.
-On the other hand, Fig. \ref{fig:psct} right panel displays the amplitude spectrum of the NUV-HD3 SiPM.
-The model fits the counting number of all the photo-electron levels, including the 1\,pe level caused mainly by DCR and the $>$1\,pe levels created by crosstalk.